benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 [MS Word]({{site.baseurl}}{% link
 assets/documents/ccc-curriculum-design-workshop/ccc-assessment-task.docx %})).

+{:.hl-para}

-One more thing to keep in mind: in the _next_ group work session you'll be writing a set of assessment criteria which will be used to assess the submissions for your assessment task.
+One more thing to keep in mind: in the [next group work session](#group-work-session-2) you'll be writing a set of assessment criteria which will be used to assess the submissions for your assessment task.
 So you don't have to worry about writing them down formally just yet, but keep that in mind as you design your assessment task.

 ### Let's spin the wheels! {#spin-the-wheels}